wcp-public-team/microservices-lab/README.md

 ## Sign up for IBM Cloud

-If you have already signed up you can login here:  [https://console.bluemix.net](https://console.bluemix.net)
+To sign up for IBM Cloud go to [https://ibm.biz/cloud_wcp](https://ibm.biz/cloud_wcp) and click the `Sign up` button at the top right.

-If you haven't signed up yet go to [https://ibm.biz/cloud_wcp](https://ibm.biz/cloud_wcp) and click the `Sign up` button at the top right.
+*__Note:__ If you already have an IBM Cloud account you can click the `log in` link on the sign up page to login, then proceed to the next section, `Exploring IBM Cloud`.*

-Fill in the required fields and click the `Create account` button at the bottom.
+To create your account fill in the required fields and click the `Create account` button at the bottom.
 You will need to provide a password that conforms to the password format policy before you can click the button.

 ![Create Account](./images/CreateIBMCloudAcct.png)